MQPhysique3EPL/App_Schroedinger/README.md

 # App_Schroedinger
- - Numericals simulations of the Schroëdinger equations with python notebooks ('.ipnyb' files).
+ - Numerical simulations of the Schroëdinger equations with python notebooks ('.ipnyb' files).

 # How to the run the simulations
  - Clic on the binder icon to launch the jupyter notebooks  online (it can be slow to run).